Testeh69/ML_learning/README.md

-Note ML:
+Note:

-The computer does not understand letters so we have to convert letters into numbers.
+# The computer does not understand letters so we have to convert letters into numbers.

 Projects: